swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 === ":simple-github: GitHub"

-    At the root level of your Git repository, create a new GitHub Workflow configuration file `.github/workflows/mlops-deploy.yml`.
+    At the root level of your Git repository, create a new GitHub workflow configuration file `.github/workflows/mlops-deploy.yml`.
 Replace
     `<my cluster name>` with your own name (ex: `mlops-kubernetes`).
 Replace `<my cluster zone>` with your own zone (ex: `europe-west6-a` for Zurich,